d12frosted/elpa-mirror/melpa/latex-table-wizard-readme.txt

-This package provides you with commands to smartly navigate and edit LaTeX table-like environments with a transient.el-based interface.
+This package provides you with commands to smartly navigate and edit large and complex LaTeX table-like environments with a transient.el-based interface.
 Table-like environments are portions of text delimited by a pair of matching "\begin" and "\end" macros that organize output text into aligned colums.

-With this package you can navigate and edit these tables easily even if the source text is not aligned (although there is a command to align them), because you will have movement commands that specfically target cells in the four directions of motion in a logical way.
-This means that these movement and edit commands see the table as a set of pairs of values (for column and row) instead of as a buffer substring.

-This package tries to be smart and parse the table without being fooled by the presence of embedded environments and embedded tables (that is, a table inside of the cell of a table).

-The only command you need to remember (and perhaps bind a conveniente key to) is latex-table-wizard-do.
-This command calls a transient prefix called latex-table-wizard-prefix, so that all the other commands will be available from a prompt in the echo area.
-All the commands provided by this package (including latex-table-wizard-do) assume that point is inside of the table-like environment you want to edit when they are called.
+The entry point of the package is

+    M-x latex-table-wizard

+while point is inside of a table(-like) environment.
+From there, you can do several things such as:

++ navigate "logically" (that is, move by cells);
++ insert or kill rows or column;
++ move arbitrary cells or groups of cells around;
++ align the table in different ways (however alignment is not needed for the functionalities above).

+Standard LaTeX2e table environments are supported out of the box, but you can define additional ones.
+The entry point for customization is

+    M-x latex-table-wizard-customize

 The keybinding set by default in the transient prefix are inspired to some extent by Emacs defaults.
 If you want to change these keybindings you should change the value of the variable latex-table-wizard-transient-keys.
-See the info page for explanations.

 By default, the syntax this package expects is the one of standards LaTeX tabular environments, whereby "&" separates columns and "\\"